About School Guide

 6. It is a new academy and the Ofsted report relating to the former schools is not recognised

-7. It is a Scottish primary school.
+7. It is a Welsh primary school.
 These schools are not required to publish pupil level performance data

-8. It is a Nothern Ireland primary school.
+8. It is a Nothern Irish primary school.
 The Department of Education no longer publish school level performance data for Key Stage 1 and 2

 9. It is an International School and the curriculum and examination system follows the International Baccalaureate programme